kennycummings/random-password-generator/README.md

 # random-password-generator
 Random password generator created using JavaScript

 The purpose of this project is to get comfortable with JavaScript in the form of assinging variables and creating loops.
 This is something I would like to improve upon.
 I have no JavaScript experience prior to the UPenn bootcamp.
-I am excited to get my feet wet!
+I am excited to get my feet wet.

 I started the project using this logic: